ChenWuBing/AiZheFootBall/README.md

-# 塑美体育
+# 土豪联盟娱乐

-We are an app dedicated to online booking yoga or dance learning.
-Users who want a good body and a beautiful figure can choose their favorite yoga or dance course through our platform.
-All the venues provided by our platform are quality venues, high quality, beautiful environment and good service.
-Users can rest assured to learn.
+We offer online bookings for outdoor entertainment experiences.
+Users can book tickets for outdoor entertainment experiences through our platform.
+There are four types of our platform: "马术", "设计", "滑翔伞", "赛车".
+More than 100 outdoor entertainment items are available for booking.

 If you have any questions, please contact the technical support email: xiangyupao@foxmail.com,Thank you for your support.